rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/HostDetail.md

 - mssqlSddCertificateId: System.String
   - Supported in v9.2+
   Specifies the certificate ID corresponding to the public key certificate of the CA that signed the SQL server certificate for Sensitive Data Discovery.
+- oracleSddWalletPath: System.String
+  - Supported in v9.3
+  Specifies the wallet path on the Oracle host which is used to authenticate remote connections to oracle databases during Sensitive Data Discovery.
 - mssqlSddUsername: System.String
   - Supported in v9.2+
   Specifies the username configured for the SQL server instance for sensitive data discovery.